-Our second allogeneic CAR T cell therapy product candidate, PBCAR20A, is expected to enter a Phase 1/2a clinical trial in the fourth quarter of 2019.
+In September 2019, the FDA accepted our IND application for our second allogeneic CAR T cell therapy product candidate, PBCAR20A, which is expected to enter a Phase 1/2a clinical trial in the fourth quarter of 2019, with initial data expected in 2020.
 PBCAR20A is wholly owned by us and targets the validated tumor cell surface target CD20.
-It will be investigated in subjects with two subtypes of NHL, chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
+It will be investigated in subjects with NHL, chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
+The study will include patients with NHL, of which a subset will have the diagnosis of mantle cell lymphoma (MCL).
+We have received Orphan Drug Designation for MCL and plan to pursue this indication.

-In July 2019, we opened our Manufacturing Center for Advanced Therapeutics ("MCAT"), an in-house current good manufacturing practice (cGMP) compliant manufacturing facility dedicated to genome-edited, off-the-shelf chimeric antigen receptor (CAR) T cell therapy products.
+In July 2019, we opened our Manufacturing Center for Advanced Therapeutics ("MCAT"), an in-house current good manufacturing practice (cGMP) compliant manufacturing facility dedicated to genome-edited, off-the-shelf CAR T cell therapy and gene therapy products.
 MCAT will enable in-house production of three different drug substances: allogeneic CAR T cells, messenger RNA (including formulations development) and adeno-associated viral vectors.
 We intend to use this new manufacturing center to create clinical trial material for our planned Phase 1/2 clinical trials in 2020.
 In the longer term, we believe MCAT has the potential to be a commercial launch facility with the capacity to generate up to 10,000 doses of CAR T cell therapies and 4,000 doses of gene therapies per year.

 Since our formation in 2006, we have devoted substantially all of our resources to developing ARCUS, conducting research and development activities, recruiting skilled personnel, developing manufacturing processes, establishing our intellectual property portfolio and providing general and administrative support for these operations.
 We have financed our operations primarily with proceeds from the sale of our convertible preferred stock and upfront payments from licensing arrangements.
-To date, we have generated approximately \$468.4 million from third parties through a combination of financings including through our initial public offering of common stock ("IPO"), preferred stock and convertible note financings, an upfront payment under the Servier Agreement and additional funding from other strategic alliances and grants.
+To date, we have generated approximately \$475.4 million from third parties through a combination of financings including through our IPO, preferred stock and convertible note financings, an upfront payment under the Servier Agreement and additional funding from other strategic alliances and grants.

 Since our inception, we have incurred significant operating losses and have not generated any revenue from the sale of products.
 Our ability to generate any product revenue or product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our product candidates or the product candidates of our collaborators for which we may receive milestone payments or royalties.
-Our net losses were \$51.2 million and \$20.8 million for the six months ended June 30, 2019 and June 30, 2018, respectively.
-As of June 30, 2019, we had an accumulated deficit of \$135.4 million.
+Our net losses were \$72.0 million and \$30.6 million for the nine months ended September 30, 2019 and September 30, 2018, respectively.
+As of September 30, 2019, we had an accumulated deficit of \$156.2 million.

 We expect our operating expenses to increase substantially in connection with the expansion of our product development programs and capabilities.
 We will not generate revenue from product sales unless and until we successfully complete clinical development and obtain regulatory approval for one of our product candidates or the product candidates of our collaborators for which we may receive milestone payments or royalties.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant expenses related to developing our commercialization capability to support product sales, marketing and distribution.
-In addition, we expect to incur additional costs associated with operating as a public company.